Escaping the Verifier: Learning to Reason via Demonstrations: Main Results

 \paragraph{Stable Training Dynamics.} We further analyze the training dynamics of RARO on DeepMath.
 As shown in Figure~\ref{fig:deepmath_length_reward} and further in Appendix~\ref{sec:future_work}, our coupled training objective maintains a robust equilibrium, allowing the policy to steadily improve its reasoning capabilities and response length without collapsing.
 This stability confirms the robustness of our optimization procedure.

 \paragraph{Effective Test-Time Scaling.}

 Another key advantage of RARO is that our learned critic enables natural Test-Time Scaling (TTS) to further improve the policy's performance.
-Specifically, our critic's pairwise comparison setup allows for a \emph{single-elimination tournament} with the critic as the judge (see Algorithm~\ref{alg:tts_tournament}), enabling further policy improvements with additional rollouts.
-As shown in Figure~\ref{fig:deepmath_tts} (and detailed in Table~\ref{tab:deepmath_tts}), increasing the number of rollouts from 1 to 16 consistently improves performance.
-Notably, with 16 rollouts, RARO achieves $53.6\%$ on the 1.5B model and $57.9\%$ on the 3B model.
-When comparing against the RLVR baseline with the same TTS strategy (Table~\ref{tab:deepmath_tts_rlvr}), we observe that RARO achieves a similar rate of improvement.
+Specifically, the critic's pairwise comparison setup allows for a \emph{single-elimination tournament} with the critic as the judge (see Algorithm~\ref{alg:tts_tournament} in Appendix~\ref{sec:implementation_details_tts}), enabling further policy improvements with additional rollouts.
+As shown in Figure~\ref{fig:deepmath_tts}, increasing the number of rollouts from 1 to 16 consistently improves performance.
+In particular, with 16 rollouts, RARO achieves $53.6\%$ on the 1.5B model and $57.9\%$ on the 3B model.
+Compared with the RLVR baseline with the same TTS strategy (Table~\ref{tab:deepmath_tts_raro} and Table~\ref{tab:deepmath_tts_rlvr} in the Appendix), RARO achieves a similar rate of improvement.
 This result highlights that RARO, when combined with test-time search, can scale effectively, matching the scaling trends of models trained with oracle verifiers.